 I am really honored and surprised by winning these awards.
 There are really so many other great blogs out there.
 I’m just glad to be a part of this family we have.
 I’m in great company with the other award winners, but also am very proud to consider you all friends.
 It really does mean a lot to me.

-A special thanks to Allison for taking the time and energy to not only set up the Awards, but also for the incredible amount of time and energy it took to organize the Official Diabetes OC Website.
+A special thanks to Allison for taking the time and energy to not only set up the Awards but also for the incredible amount of time and energy it took to organize the Official Diabetes OC Website.
 And yes, I know she hates when we blather on about how much we appreciate all she does for us, but really, it is such a great thing for her to do.
-Thanks Allison!
+Thanks, Allison!

 A side note: I have been procrastinating on the task of updating my template since switching over to the new blogger stuff.
 I’ve just been worried to death that I’ll do something that wipes the current template out completely.
-I’ve saved a backup, and will probably work this weekend to update things – I’ve got a couple award icons to display now!
+I’ve saved a backup, and will probably work this weekend to update things – I’ve got a couple of award icons to display now!
 Wish me luck!

 Thanks again everyone – I really do appreciate it.